 On this occasion, the Margiris was boarded by British officials, who found it to be operating legally under EU law.
 There was nothing we could do to stop it.

-Now Fishing for Leave is alerting British voters to the acute dangers to fishing communities in the new Withdrawal Deal and Political Declaration.
+Now Fishing for Leave is alerting British voters to the acute dangers posed to fishing communities by the new Withdrawal Deal and Political Declaration.

 Towns in the North East such as Grimsby, Lowestoft and North Shields, along with Hartlepool, Whitby, Scarborough and Bridlington, could see a massive economic boost through leaving cleanly the EU’s Common Fisheries Policy.
 The CFP permits EU vessels to catch 60 per cent of the fish in our fishing waters, a rich resource to an independent Britain.